The Ultimate Online Auction Planning Guide for Schools

 Then make sure your item donors know that their business will be highlighted in your auction materials which can increase their brand awareness.

-Click here to check out our list of 30+ school auction items that appeal to school audiences.
+Check out our list of 30+ auction items

 4. Promote your event on multiple channels